jl7512/hudl-test-framework/README.md

 ### Run tests

-Before running the tests, we need to setup credentials and some environment variables.
+Before running the tests, we need to load a config file containing environment variables, username and password.

 In order to do this, we must first create a **.env.prod** file at the root of this repo with the correct environment variables, otherwise the tests will fail

 1. Create a **.env.prod** file at the root of this repository